cyanreg/avtransport/libavtransport/README.md

 In certain IO cases where io_uring or mmapping can be used, the packet data path is done entirely with zero copies.

-The input flow graph for (datagram) streams is as follows:
+The input flow graph is as follows:
 ```
  - (user calls avt_connection_process)
  - connection (calls protocol to get a packet)